This Christmas bath bomb recipe is a perfect DIY for a holiday gift or to pamper yourself. You don’t need much to get started.

 This Christmas Bath Bomb Recipe is a Great Gift Idea

-We love making our own DIY bath bombs here on Ruffles and Rain Boots.
-In fact, we don’t stop there!
-We make our own shower fizzies, sugar body scrubs, and even foot soaks.
+Here at Ruffles and Rain Boots, I love making my own DIY bath bombs.
+In fact, I don’t stop with them; I make my own shower fizzies, sugar body scrubs, and even foot soaks.

-For this Christmas bath bomb recipe, I’ve chosen to include a couple of winter-soothing ingredients:
+But I like simple and easy so for this Christmas bath bomb recipe, I’ve chosen to include a couple of winter-soothing ingredients.
+Here are my reasons for including each of the following:

-- peppermint candies add a bit of holiday fun while the oil helps to improve focus and invigorate
+- peppermint candies add a bit of holiday fun while the oil helps to improve focus and invigorate.
+Using a small amount adds festive fun without causing harm.

 - Epsom salt in the bath bomb will soothe tired muscles.